kevin-wangg/interpreter/README.md

-A simple interpreter (and compiler) for Donkey, a small scripting language written in Rust.
+A simple interpreter for Donkey, a small scripting language written in Rust.
+Inspired by *Writing an Interpreter in Go*
+# asdfasdf

 ### Sample code
 ```